TreacherousToast/Colour-recognizing-machine-learning-algorithm/README.md

-# Colour-recognizing-neural-network
+# Colour-recognizing-machine-learning-algorithm
-A neural network that recognizes RGB values that you input
+A decision tree that recognizes RGB values that you input